skolbot.AI Chatbot for Schools

 Table of contents

-2. ABA's challenge: a funnel leaking at every stage
+2. 02PBA's challenge: a funnel leaking at every stage

 6. 24/7 availability aligned with real prospect behaviour